28 Finest Luxury Shopping Statistics for People With Style

-25. 96% of luxury industry experts say that the luxury health and wellness segment will grow in 2021.
+23. 96% of luxury industry experts said that the luxury health and wellness segment would grow in 2021.

 Luxury consumers’ priorities have changed with the pandemic.
 Now, home exercise, wellness, health technology, and preventive medicine are at the focus of luxury consumers.
 This goes for both the younger demographics and the boomer generation that now spends more money guilt-free.

-Although the luxury industry hasn’t remained immune to the global pandemic, some of its categories will experience growth in both production and sales.
-It remains to be seen what the future holds for the luxury industry and its consumers.
+Although the luxury industry hasn’t remained immune to the global pandemic, some of its categories returned to their pre-pandemic levels.

 What is considered a luxury item?